Evangelion: 1.0 You Are (Not) Alone: Outside Japan

 Evangelion: 1.0 was shown in theaters throughout Asia.
 In South Korea the film was released in 2008 and had a seven-week theatrical run.
 It grossed $36,603 in its opening week and took in $517,159 in total, attracting over forty thousand viewers in five days.
 Meanwhile, in Hong Kong, the film ran for four weeks, grossing $139,527, $62,114 of which was made in the first weekend.
 It reached sixth place in the Hong Kong box office.
 In Taiwan, Evangelion 1.0 made $1,557,417 during its four-week run.
 In Malaysia, the film ran for three weeks, making $5,796 in total.

 Europe and North America also saw limited runs of the film.
 Evangelion 1.0 ran for two weeks in both Spain and France, grossing $8,834 and $11,592 in total respectively.
 In Italy, Evangelion 1.0 was screened alongside Evangelion 2.0 in a marathon event named Evangelion Night, attracting 25,000 viewers on September 4, 2013.
-It was the highest-grossing film which ran that day, grossing €250,000.
+It was the highest-grossing film that ran that day, grossing €250,000.
 The film also ran for nineteen weeks in the United States, grossing $107,797.

 Japanese critical response

 Newtype, a Japanese pop culture magazine, claimed that Evangelion 1.0 "was greeted with the highest praise and acclaim of 2007".
 Matthew Roe of Anime News Network reported that the film received considerable positive feedback from fans and critics, eventually becoming one of the most praised and highest-grossing Japanese animated films of that year.
 The magazine Excite praised the changes to Shinji's character, mentioning the fact that he does not run away like in the series, how he is generally less depressed than his original counterpart, and his new bonds.
-Another positive note for Excite would lie in the fact that during the Rebuild tetralogy, the bonds between the protagonist and his friends would be strengthened, making his strides and growing more as a character than Neon Genesis Evangelion.
+Another positive note for Excite would lie in the fact that during the Rebuild tetralogy, the bonds between the protagonist and his friends would be strengthened.
 The scene in the film where Misato and Shinji hold hands before Operation Yashima was also met with praise.